Palisar/Property.Service/README.md

 4. Uncomment the InMemoryDatabase section.

 By performing the above steps, the project will use an in-memory database instead of MongoDB.

+## Note
+The Common project is more so a nuget package that could be consumed across multiple services.
+I just left it like this for the sake of this demo.